 2. Prep tuna

 After cutting your fresh tuna steaks in half lengthwise, use paper towels to dry fish very well.
 (Each tuna steak should be ½ - ¾ inch thick.)
 Lay out 4 large pieces of aluminum foil and place one tuna steak in the middle of each.
-Spread about 2 teaspoons of the garlic scallion mixture over each steak.
+Cover each steak in garlic scallion mixture.

 3. Make easy balsamic onions

-While the tuna is seasoning, slice red onion thinly.
-Melt final 2 tablespoons of butter in a large skillet.
-Add onions, along with a pinch of salt and pepper.
-Then cook over medium heat until softened and a little brown, about 15 minutes.
+Melt butter in a large skillet and saute onions with a pinch of salt and pepper until softened and a little brown, about 15 minutes.

-Add 2 tablespoons balsamic vinegar to the pan and cook an additional minute or two until the onions look glazed, but no liquid remains in the pain.
-Then remove from heat.
+Add balsamic vinegar to the pan and cook an additional minute or two until the onions look glazed, but no liquid remains in the pain.
 Taste and adjust seasoning.
 Set aside.

 4. Grill tuna steaks